Malik (2021 film): Plot

-A look out notice was issued against Ali and he absconded to Minicoy, Lakshadweep along with David and Roselyn.
-Ali and Roselyn are married with David's approval.
-Ali gained Roselyn's approval to raise their children as Muslims.
+A look out notice was issued against Sulaiman and he absconded to Minicoy, Lakshadweep along with David and Roselyn.
+Sulaiman and Roselyn are married with David's approval.
+Sulaiman gained Roselyn's approval to raise their children as Muslims.
 When David returned to the coast, David's father told him that the police beat their men and raped their women.
 Anwar told David that the Muslims reaped the benefits and the consequences were suffered by the coastal Christian fishermen.
 David was appalled but conflicted.
-He convinced Ali to appear before the court.
-Ali's mother gave a statement against Ali and he was remanded for three months.
+He convinced Sulaiman to appear before the court.
+Sulaiman's mother gave a statement against Sulaiman and he was remanded for three months.
 Roselyn gave birth to a boy who David named Antony and performed his baptism.
-When Ali is released, he interrupts the ritual and shouts at David.
+When Sulaiman is released, he interrupts the ritual and shouts at David.
 He names his son Ameer.
-David is aggrieved and ends his friendship with Ali.
+David is aggrieved and ends his friendship with Sulaiman.

-Ali received a consignment of smuggled weapons which he refused and hid under a pit.
+Sulaiman received a consignment of smuggled weapons which he refused and hid under a pit.
 The 2004 Indian Ocean earthquake strikes and causes disproportionate losses to the Christian fishermen community there.
-Ali engages in the humanitarian efforts.
+Sulaiman engages in the humanitarian efforts.
 He continually opposes development projects that displace the locals.
 Anwar, the police, and MLA P. A. Aboobacker, who is playing both sides for the land acquisition, manipulated David into starting a riot at the mosque premises during Uroos celebrations.
 Aboo's goons murder a fellow and pin it on David, leading to a fight between Christians and Muslims.
 Ameer was killed in police firing.
 Some of the local goons use the hidden weapons and a bloody riot occurs.
-Ali's supporters ride a car over Anwar.
-David is shot by Ali's goons and becomes disabled.
+Sulaiman's supporters ride a car over Anwar.
+David is shot by Sulaiman's goons and becomes disabled.

 David and his wife ask Freddy to follow through with his task.
-He is transferred into Ali's cell.
-Freddy attempts to strangle Ali during Fajr prayer but fails.
-Ali breaks down and blames David for his son's death and the riots.
-Ali suffers a panic attack.
-The jail doctor arrives and strangles Ali, declaring him dead by suicide.
+He is transferred into Sulaiman's cell.
+Freddy attempts to strangle Sulaiman during Fajr prayer but fails.
+Sulaiman breaks down and blames David for his son's death and the riots.
+Sulaiman suffers a panic attack.
+The jail doctor arrives and strangles Sulaiman, declaring him dead by suicide.
 The doctor is Anwar's daughter, who is bedridden with full-body paralysis.

-Freddy is released from jail and enters the mosque where Ali's last rites are performed.
-He throws a stone at Aboobacker who was inciting communal violence in Ali's name.
+Freddy is released from jail and enters the mosque where Sulaiman's last rites are performed.
+He throws a stone at Aboobacker who was inciting communal violence in Sulaiman's name.
 In a mid-credits scene, Anwar reveals to the media that the riots at Ramadapally were instigated by the police with the help of the government.